 "Moreover, we found that food-web complexity increased by 20% over the range of genetic variation in the experimental population of host plants.
 Taken"

-6. To be clear that we did not experimentally manipulate genetic variation, we now specify that we used simulations to determine the effects of genetic variation on food-web complexity.
+6. To clarify that we did not experimentally manipulate genetic variation, we now specify that we used simulations to determine the effects of genetic variation on food-web complexity.
 This sentence (lines 36-38) now reads (italicized portions highlight alterations): “Moreover, our simulations suggest that food-web complexity would increase by 20% over the range of genetic variation in the experimental population of host plants.”

 or in the introduction: